anonSubmissionGithub/CIBuildFailure/README.md

-The ipynb file contains the required scripts to fetch data from SmartSHARK database.
+generateData.ipynb file contains the required scripts to fetch data from SmartSHARK database.

 Output files contains our results using SPSS.